 The Federal Trade Commission (FTC) published the Mortgage Assistance Relief Services (MARS) final rule on Dec.
 1, 2010 directed at companies that offer loan modification services to consumers for a fee; it requires certain disclosures and prohibits upfront fees.
 The FTC later announced that it would forbear from enforcing most provisions of the MARS Rule against real estate professionals who assist financially distressed consumers in obtaining short sales.
 The Consumer Financial Protection Bureau (CFPB) is now the enforcement agency and is pledged to honor the forbearance previously announced by the FTC.

 On July 15, 2011, the Federal Trade Commission (“FTC”) announced it has decided not to enforce most provisions of its Mortgage Assistance Relief Services (“MARS”) Rule against real estate professionals who are acting in their licensed capacity while assisting sellers to obtain a short sale for their residence.
 The FTC will still enforce the Rule against real estate professionals who make misrepresentations during the course of obtaining a short sale for their clients.
-Click here to read the FTC’s statement for more background into the Rule.

 The FTC’s action is an important step in clarifying the application of the Rule to real estate professionals, as compliance with the Rule had caused a great deal of confusion.
 While the Consumer Financial Protection Bureau (“CFPB”) and state attorneys general will have the ability to enforce the Rule, both groups are expected to follow the lead of the FTC and not enforce the Rule against real estate professionals, except as noted above.
 NAR will continue to work with the CFPB to further clarify the application of the Rule to real estate professionals.